orcasound/orcagsoc/api/README.md

 # AL&L of Orca Sounds' API

-This API serves as an interface between the active learning model(s) and the webapp.
+This API serves as an interface between the machine learning model(s) and the webapp.

 ## AL&L of Orca Sounds